 This trip is approximately 300 kilometres and takes more or less 3 hours and 30 minutes, depending on traffic.

 Buy a toll ticket across the Great Belt Bridge (Storebaelt) here.

-Renting a car between Denmark and Sweden
+Renting a car between Copenhagen and Aarhus

 If you want to travel by car but don’t have your own and don’t want to rent, you can try carpooling instead.
 Aarhus to Copenhagen is a very common journey.
 You will know beforehand if you will be taking the ferry or the bridge(s).
 Most rides range from 120 DKK – 175 DKK.